nfgrep/gba_dev_script/README.md

     arm-none-eabi-objcopy -v -O binary main.elf main.gba
     gbafix main.gba

+There is an example file, pong-example.c, included for testing.

 ## Requirements:
+This script is intended for MacOS/UNIX environment.
 This script requires devkitPro to be installed.
 See the [devkitARM Getting Started](https://devkitpro.org/wiki/Getting_Started) page.

+## Usage:
+Place the gba-dev.sh file in the same folder as the C file you want to process, and run it.

 ## Resources:
 [Developing GBA games](https://www.reinterpretcast.com/writing-a-game-boy-advance-game).